particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 If configuring by JSON, this is `name`.

-If not specified, the event name will be shown in the console.
+If not specified, the event name and a portion of the URL will be shown in the console.

 ```
 EXAMPLE